shoehall/spandas/README.md

 # spandas
 flexible and powerful data analysis library for scala and java, a utils set combine style of pandas, spark.DataFrame.

+## features

-road map:
+## road map:
 - pandas style api;
 - spark.DataFrame style api;
 - sql support;

+All these may be started at 2021, and finished before 2022.